angelxuanchang/nlp-class/hw0.md

 Along with your group members, register yourself as part of a group on [Coursys]({{ site.coursys }}).
 Please make sure you use exactly the same group name.
 We will use Coursys for providing you feedback on the autograded portion of the homework.

+Note that you will setup your group on Coursys, and we will copy the groupnames on to Canvas so your homework submission can also be done via Canvas.

 Create a memorable name for your group.
 If you need help, [seek help](https://www.wordlab.com/name-generators/team-name-generator/).
+Please DO NOT call your group `group` or `nlp-group` or `cmpt713` or `none`.

 <!-- Go to the [{{site.forumname}}]({{ site.forum }}) and select `Manage Subscription`.
 Change the `Notification` to `Email me for new topics and replies`.
 It should look like this: